hugoabonizio/callbacks.cr/README.md

 MyModel.new.calculate # => 123
 ```

-### Early stops
+### Cancel the execution

-If the before callback return false, the original method will not be called.
+If the before callback returns false, the original method will not be called.
+This prevent the method chain to continue (helpful to avoid saving a model if there are some errors).

 ```crystal
 class MyModel